aroemers/gluer/README.md

 ## Future improvements

+The following points are possible future improvements.
+In no particular order:

 * Generics and typed collections support.
 E.g. adapt a List\<Foo> to List\<Bar> by injecting a List\<Foo2Bar>
 * Statically check for circular precedence declarations
 * Statically check for possible resolution conflicts occuring during run-time due to actual subtypes of _what_ is injected.
-* Improved test suite, proving the correct implementation of implicit rules (such as adapter resolution) and correct coverage of static checks (such as detecting resolution conflicts).
+* Improved test suite, proving the correct implementation of implicit rules (such as adapter resolution) and correct coverage of static checks (such as detecting resolution conflicts)
+* Injection in static fields
+* Research possible means of disabling statements that overwrite the injected object

 ## License and disclaimer